'My heart and body shake': Afghan women defy Taliban

 "We usually carry an extra scarf or an extra dress.
 When the demonstration is over, we change our clothes so we cannot be recognised," Hoda explains.

-She has changed her phone number several times and her husband had received threats.
+She has changed her phone number several times and her husband has received threats.

 "We could still be harmed, it's exhausting.
 But all we can do is persevere," she adds.